 Hot water boilers, also called hydronic boilers, supply energy for a variety of facility operations.
 They are most commonly used in heating and process applications, supplying water at temperatures of 130F to 200F.
 If a system requires temperatures greater than 240F, a high-temperature hot water boiler can be specified.
 Operating pressures for hot water boilers typically range from 30 psi to 160 psi.

 Many important considerations are involved when specifying the right hot water boiler to meet your application.
 While you want the most effective and efficient system you can get, a properly selected boiler will have a lower life cycle cost.
 A hot water boiler that provides more than you require or has features that will not be beneficial or usable in your application will be costlier and likely require more to maintenance and operational capability.

 When considering a hot water boiler, you must look at the required water temperature – both for the supply and the return water.
 Supply water temperature refers to the temperature of the water as it leaves the boiler and travels to your heating or process system and equipment.
 The return water temperature, which refers to the water as it returns to the boiler, will be the more crucial factor in your boiler selection.

 When selecting between a condensing and a non-condensing hot water boiler, the return water temperature is the determining factor.
 Condensing boilers are designed to achieve high efficiency by condensing water vapor in exhaust gases and recovering its latent heat, which would otherwise be wasted.
-Unless, however, return water temperature is 140° or below, your application may not benefit from the use of a condensing boiler.
-Condensing boilers are most often a good choice for low temperature applications, because of the possibility of higher efficiencies.
+Unless, however, the return water temperature is 140° or below, your application may not benefit from the use of a condensing boiler.
+Condensing boilers are most often a good choice for low-temperature applications, because of the possibility of higher efficiencies.